Legislative Staff Internships with Partisan Staffs

 Applicants with undergraduate or graduate degrees in all fields are encouraged to apply.
 The most important qualifications are critical thinking and clear writing skills.
 Previous governmental or political experience is a plus, but not necessary.

-Three general research intern positions are awarded with the Legislative Research Unit (LRU).
-The LRU is a bipartisan research agency of the Illinois General Assembly, and it researches a wide variety of questions on public issues for legislators.
+Four general research intern positions are awarded with the Commission on Government Forecasting and Accountability (COGFA).
+The COGFA is a bipartisan research agency of the Illinois General Assembly, and it researches a wide variety of questions on public finance and issues for legislators.
 Interns receive basic instruction on the legislative process, and then work independently and with COGFA staff to complete research requests.
 Research results are presented in memorandums to the legislative requestor, general research reports and a variety of publications provided to legislators and other policy makers.

 Applicants with undergraduate or graduate degrees in all fields are encouraged to apply.
 Graduates in fields such as English, economics, political science and business are especially sought.
 The most important qualifications are critical thinking and clear writing skills.
 Previous governmental or political experience is a plus, but not necessary.